 Amid accusations of "Nixonian" behavior and as members of Congress in both parties raise questions about Trump's actions, one major player is likely to find himself at the center of the White House's efforts to stave off those accusations and remain on firm legal ground: McGahn, the White House counsel.

-But McGahn, who previously served as the Trump campaign's top attorney, is already finding himself the subject of scrutiny, after former acting Attorney General Sally Yates' congressional testimony on Monday raised
+But McGahn, who previously served as the Trump campaign's top attorney, had already found himself the subject of scrutiny, after former acting Attorney General Sally Yates' congressional testimony

 McGahn conducted "exhaustive and extensive questioning of Flynn," according to Spicer, and McGahn concluded that Flynn had not violated the law.

 Yates' testimony immediately renewed questions about McGahn's handling of the situation: What exactly did he do with the information; did he ever sift through the evidence the Justice Department offered to show him to support the conclusion that Flynn had been compromised; who else was told of Yates' warning and when, and finally, what deliberation took place that ultimately allowed Flynn to keep his job for 18 days after Yates' revelation?

 that McGahn told Trump in January 2017 he believed Flynn had misled the FBI, lied to Pence and should be fired, according to a source familiar with the matter.

 McGahn later tried to dissuade Attorney General Jeff Sessions from recusing himself from the investigation into any coordination between Russian meddling in the 2016 election and Trump campaign associates, according to a source close to Sessions.

 McGahn was interviewed in special counsel Mueller's probe.

 A former campaign finance lawyer by trade, McGahn now continues finds himself in the midst of a multiple political firestorms, with a client that blasts out tweets